 Citronella spray collar

 This is similar to the diffusers discussed earlier.
-A dog stress-reducing collar, like this one from Comfort Zone, will be loaded with soothing pheromones that will help stressed dogs calm down and reduce anxious barking.
+A dog stress-reducing collar, like this one, will be loaded with soothing pheromones to help stressed dogs calm down and reduce anxious barking.

 ThunderShirt Anxiety Vest